swcurran/indy-hipe/text/peer-relationship-protocol/README.md

 [Reference](#reference) section of this HIPE contains a detailed explanation of each field of each message; here in the Tutorial, we will focus on just a rough description.

+> Stephen: I'm not a fan of the "us" terminology.
+Not specific reason why, but it doesn't feel right.
+I think "group" seems better,
+> but I also see why that wouldn't necessarily be favored - the main use case of a pair is not commonly called a "group".

 ##### `join_us`